 The dark blue speeding curve almost coincided with the red DUI in Weeks 13-15, and right after that it coincided with the All Crashes line.
+Generally, speeding has been fairly consistent with all crashes (thin yellow), although the fewer crashes make this line much more jagged.

-It is interesting to see the correlation between the Speeding and Fatal crash lines, as generally they rise and fall together.
-Very few fatal crashes do not involve excessive speed.
-ID/DUI crashes increased in the first week, and while they decreased for a few weeks after that, it was higher than its pre-COVID proportion from Weeks 11-3 and also 17-23, before its recent decrease.
+DUI Crashes (red) increased in the first week, and while they decreased for a few weeks after that, it was higher than its pre-COVID proportion from Weeks 11-13 and also 17-23, before its recent decrease.
+It is clear that the DUI proportion has been consistently higher than the speeding values and also for all crashes in general.
 For more details on Speeding and ID/DUI crashes, please see Section 5.1.

+Early Comparison of Fatal Crash Rate.
 According to Alabama crash reports, traffic deaths as of July 14, 2020 were 6.7% lower than this day in 2019.
 However, the fatality rate per mile increased significantly, as it has in all states according to the National Safety Council.
 The total crash frequency through the end of May 2020 was 51,243, as compared to 65,898 for the end of May in 2019.
 This is a 22.2% reduction in total crashes, which provide an excellent proxy for traffic volume (see Section 8 of this report).
 However, fatal crashes through the end of May 2019 were 333 as opposed to the end of May 2020, which was 297.
-This 10.8% reduction is less than half of the overall crash reduction of 22.2%.
-These rates are generally persisting.
-A strong correlation is seen between Fatal, DUI and Speeding crashes after Week 27.
+This 10.8% reduction is less than half of its expected based on the overall crash reduction of 22.2%.
+These rates are generally persisting, with notable exceptions.
 See Section 5.5 for more on crash severity.